- Microdermabrasion is a form of physical exfoliation that is safe for all skin tones and types.

 How often can you undergo microdermabrasion?

 Improvements to the skin following a microdermabrasion session are mild but clinically significant.
-Despite the limited efficacy, patients are generally pleased with the visible results, though repeated and consistent sessions are needed to maintain the effects of skin rejuvenation.
+Despite the limited efficacy, patients are generally pleased with the visible results, although repeated and consistent sessions are needed to maintain the effects of skin rejuvenation.

 Microdermabrasion is a cosmetic treatment with an excellent safety profile for people of all skin types and colors.
 When compared to other forms of physical exfoliation, microdermabrasion requires no sedation, downtime or recovery period, and can be safely performed in a salon, spa or dermatologist’s office.